Microchip-MPLAB-Harmony/reference_apps_pic32cz/readme.md

 - Applications demonstrating capabilities of Microchip PIC32CZ MCU development boards/kits (Curiosity, Nano, etc.) which allows extending hardware capability through mikroBUS Click or Xplained Pro extensions.
 - Getting started applications pertaining to the PIC32CZ MCU products.
 These getting started applications demonstrates usage of MPLAB Harmony 3 framework with MCC UI by exercising commonly used peripheral features.

-The above application types serve as a reference source to evaluate solutions on PIC32CZ MCUs by developing applications using MPLAB Harmony 3 software framework.
+The above application types serve as a reference source to evaluate solutions for PIC32CZ MCUs by developing applications using MPLAB Harmony 3 software framework.

 <span style="color:blue"> Note: The application examples in this repository are an alternative source of reference covering the above types.
 MPLAB Harmony 3 provides more product-specific examples on peripherals, drivers and middleware technologies.
 More such examples are available in the product/technology-specific repositories. </span>